huseyinbarin/todoservice/README.md

 ```
 ## Technologies Used

-The Computer Management System is built using the following technologies:
+The Todo service is built using the following technologies:

 - Kotlin: The programming language used for the backend development.
 - Spring Boot: The framework used to create the RESTful API and manage application components.